metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 - `assert` (Map of String) Assert defines a kyverno-json assertion tree.
 - `cel` (Attributes) CEL allows validation checks using the Common Expression Language (https://kubernetes.io/docs/reference/using-api/cel/). (see [below for nested schema](#nestedatt--spec--rules--validate--cel))
 - `deny` (Attributes) Deny defines conditions used to pass or fail a validation rule. (see [below for nested schema](#nestedatt--spec--rules--validate--deny))
+- `failure_action` (String) FailureAction defines if a validation policy rule violation should blockthe admission review request (Enforce), or allow (Audit) the admission review requestand report an error in a policy report.
+Optional.Allowed values are Audit or Enforce.
+- `failure_action_overrides` (Attributes List) FailureActionOverrides is a Cluster Policy attribute that specifies FailureActionnamespace-wise.
+It overrides FailureAction for the specified namespaces. (see [below for nested schema](#nestedatt--spec--rules--validate--failure_action_overrides))
 - `foreach` (Attributes List) ForEach applies validate rules to a list of sub-elements by creating a context for each entry in the list and looping over it to apply the specified logic. (see [below for nested schema](#nestedatt--spec--rules--validate--foreach))
 - `manifests` (Attributes) Manifest specifies conditions for manifest verification (see [below for nested schema](#nestedatt--spec--rules--validate--manifests))
 - `message` (String) Message specifies a custom message to be displayed on failure.
 - `pattern` (Map of String) Pattern specifies an overlay-style pattern used to check resources.
 - `pod_security` (Attributes) PodSecurity applies exemptions for Kubernetes Pod Security admissionby specifying exclusions for Pod Security Standards controls. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security))
-- `validation_failure_action` (String) ValidationFailureAction defines if a validation policy rule violation should blockthe admission review request (Enforce), or allow (Audit) the admission review requestand report an error in a policy report.
-Optional.Allowed values are Audit or Enforce.
-- `validation_failure_action_overrides` (Attributes List) ValidationFailureActionOverrides is a Cluster Policy attribute that specifies ValidationFailureActionnamespace-wise.
-It overrides ValidationFailureAction for the specified namespaces. (see [below for nested schema](#nestedatt--spec--rules--validate--validation_failure_action_overrides))

 <a id="nestedatt--spec--rules--validate--cel"></a>
 ### Nested Schema for `spec.rules.validate.cel`